Exploring the interaction between urban environments and physical and cognitive health

 Since the range of environmental exposures within single geographical locations is limited, work in this area needs to be based on an analysis and synthesis of data from a large variety of geographical regions.
 Accurate effect sizes and dose-response relationships are needed to judge the relative importance of aspects of community design and provide useful guidance to decision makers and designers who can translate research into policy and practice.

-Using data from national and international studies, the main objectives of this research stream are to:
+Using data from national and international studies, the main objectives of this Research Program are to:

 - Identify types and mixes of destinations and facilities that support engagement in physical, social and cognitive activities across mid-to-late adulthood